prometheus/jmx_exporter/README.md

 lowercaseOutputLabelNames | Lowercase the output metric label names.
 Applies to default format and `labels`.
 Defaults to false. whitelistObjectNames | A list of [ObjectNames](http://docs.oracle.com/javase/6/docs/api/javax/management/ObjectName.html) to query.
 Defaults to all mBeans. blacklistObjectNames | A list of [ObjectNames](http://docs.oracle.com/javase/6/docs/api/javax/management/ObjectName.html) to not query.
 Takes precedence over `whitelistObjectNames`.
+Defaults to none. excludeBeanAttributeNames | A list of dictionaries, where each dictionary contains an [ObjectName](http://docs.oracle.com/javase/6/docs/api/javax/management/ObjectName.html) and list of attributes to exclude.
 Defaults to none. rules      | A list of rules to apply in order, processing stops at the first matching rule.
 Attributes that aren't matched aren't collected.
 If not specified, defaults to collecting everything in the default format. pattern           | Regex pattern to match against each bean attribute.
 The pattern is not anchored.
 Capture groups can be used in other options.
 Defaults to matching everything. attrNameSnakeCase | Converts the attribute name to snake case.
 This is seen in the names matched by the pattern and the default format.
 For example, anAttrName to an\_attr\_name.
 Defaults to false.